A Brief History

-October 2003 – At the close of public comment period, the COE receives over 350 comments and all but two ask for a public hearing and the majority ask for proposed permits to be denied.
-Friends of the Kaw recommends to “Issue 5-year UNRENEWABLE permits which will allow commercial sand and gravel companies currently using sites on the Kansas River to transition their operations off river, to pit mines, in the Kansas River valley.”
-Also included are responses with concerns from the U. S. EPA; U.S. Department of Interior, Fish and Wildlife Service; Kansas Biological Survey; Kansas Lower Republican Basin Advisory Committee and for the first time a joint, unified response from the Kansas Governor’s Sub-Cabinet on Natural Resources including Kansas Departments of Agriculture, Health and Environment, Wildlife and Parks, State Conservation Director and Kansas Water Office.
-The Sub-Cabinet asks the COE for a public hearing to address:
+In October 2003, at the close of public comment period, the COE received over 350 comments with all but two asking for a public hearing and a majority asking for proposed permits to be denied.
+Friends of the Kaw recommended to “Issue 5-year UNRENEWABLE permits which will allow commercial sand and gravel companies currently using sites on the Kansas River to transition their operations off river, to pit mines, in the Kansas River valley.”
+Also included were responses with concerns from the U. S. EPA; U.S. Department of Interior, Fish and Wildlife Service; Kansas Biological Survey; Kansas Lower Republican Basin Advisory Committee and, for the first time, a joint, unified response from the Kansas Governor’s Sub-Cabinet on Natural Resources including Kansas Departments of Agriculture, Health and Environment, Wildlife and Parks, State Conservation Director and Kansas Water Office.
+The Sub-Cabinet asked the COE for a public hearing to address:

-- The potential impact of dredging operations on public water supply intakes, other water supply intakes, bridges, pipeline crossings, and other structure
+- The potential impact of dredging operations on public water supply intakes, other water supply intakes, bridges, pipeline crossings, and other structures

-- The potential impact of dredging operations on river’s banks
+- The potential impact of dredging operations on the river’s banks

-- The impact of dredging operations on use of the Kansas River for recreation
+- The impact of dredging operations on the use of the Kansas River for recreation

 - The potential impact of dredging activities on fish and wildlife

-- And the potential for dredging activities to adversely affect water quality
+- The potential for dredging activities to adversely affect water quality

-The Sub-cabinet also recommends that a Task Force be formed in 2004 to research and provide a recommendation on the future of in-river sand dredging by August 2008.
-The task force was subsequently replaced and purpose broadened with the Technical Advisory Committee on Kansas River Channel Degradation proposal to the Kansas Water Authority.
+The Sub-cabinet also recommended that a Task Force be formed in 2004 to research and provide a recommendation on the future of in-river sand dredging by August 2008.
+The task force was subsequently replaced by the Technical Advisory Committee on Kansas River Channel Degradation proposal to the Kansas Water Authority.

-After comments by Woody Moses, director of the Kansas Aggregate Producers’ Association and by Laura Calwell, Kansas Riverkeeper and internal discussion, the KWA approves the first phase of the plan to convene a Technical Advisory Committee consisting of representatives from appropriate agency’s to quantify primary causes of degradation to the channel of the Kansas River which are considered to be:
+After comments by Woody Moses, director of the Kansas Aggregate Producers’ Association, and Laura Calwell, Kansas Riverkeeper, as well as internal discussion, the KWA approved the first phase of the plan to convene a Technical Advisory Committee consisting of representatives from appropriate agencies to quantify primary causes of degradation to the channel of the Kansas River, which are considered to be: